-Aeolus wind measurements allow the derivation of atmospheric wave structures and wind gradients above the oceans where the wind ground-based observations are sparse.
-DLR showed how the Aeolus detection of the planetary waves by means of the streamer events is a powerful instrument to infer large-scale weather patterns.
+A combined aerosol AOD retrieval by using LIDAR surface returns (LSR) from Aeolus and collocated near surface wind speed estimates over ocean was presented by KNMI.
+The retrieval is based on the Aeolus wind measurements allow the derivation of atmospheric wave structures and wind gradients fundamental link between LIDAR surface returns, sea slope variance and near surface wind over water. above the oceans where the wind ground-based observations are sparse.
+DLR showed how the Aeolus Retrieved AOD from the LSR was compared with collocated L2A Aeolus operational extinction profiles detection of the planetary waves by means of the streamer events is a powerful instrument to infer obtaining a good agreement but showed a lower sensitivity than expected of LSR to near-wind speed and unexpected clear gradient between different land cover when LSR is averaged on a 1x1 degree grid. large-scale weather patterns.

 ERA5 can produce very detailed information about the global dynamics without any gaps in the time series.
-The comparison between ERA5 and Aeolus revealed that Aeolus measurements are biased and differences were reported for zonal bands with higher values at higher latitudes.
+The comparison between ERA5 and Aeolus revealed that Aeolus measurements are biased and Two algorithms of the Level 2A processor that aim to retrieve the atmospheric optical properties from the